Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 Your Kanban board is one of several tools you have for tracking work.
 The [query tool](../track/using-queries.md) allows you to list a subset of work items for the purposes of review, triage, update, or chart generation.
 For example, you can create a query to list all active user stories (specify two clauses: Work Item Type=User Story; State=Active).

 But what if you want to list items based on their Kanban column assignment?
 Can you do that?
-Yes, from VSTS or from TFS 2015 Update 1 or later version.
+Yes, from Azure Codex or from TFS 2015 Update 1 or later version.
 No, if you work from TFS 2015 or earlier versions.

 ::: moniker range=">= tfs-2017"